WEIRD Audits? Research Trends, Linguistic and Geographical Disparities in the Algorithm Audits of Online Platforms -- A Systematic Literature Review: Results

 \subsubsection{Languages}

-The linguistic focus of audits is even more skewed than the selection of country contexts.
-94 studies (74.02\% of the collection\footnote{Note that percentages for languages are counted as share of 127, not 128, as language was irrelevant for \cite{soeller_mapwatch_2016}}) focused explicitly on English (this does not include 13 papers where the language was coded as Mixed).
-The second most common language - German - was analyzed by 14 studies, $>$6.5 times less frequently than content in English, followed by Russian (7 papers), French (6) and Spanish (4).
+As we demonstrate in Figure \ref{fig:langs}, the linguistic focus of audits is highly skewed, even more so than the selection of country contexts.
+132 studies (75.4\% of the collection\footnote{Note that percentages for languages are counted as a share of 175 studies, not 176, as language was irrelevant for \cite{soeller_mapwatch_2016}}) focused explicitly on English (this does not include 17 papers where the language was coded as Mixed).
+The second most common language - German - was analyzed by 15 studies, $>$8 times less frequently than content in English, followed by Russian (9 papers), French (7), Chinese, Spanish and Italian (5 each), Portuguese and Dutch (4 each).
 Other languages were featured in 3 or fewer studies.
-These included Arabic, Dutch, Portuguese (3 papers each); Italian, Ukrainian, Danish (2 papers); Belarusian, Indonesian, Hebrew, Japanese, Greek, Norwegian, Estonian, (Mandarin) Chinese, Swedish, Hungarian (1 paper).
+These included Arabic (3 papers); Ukrainian, Indonesian, Danish (2 papers); Amharic, Belarusian, Estonian, Greek, Hebrew, Japanese, Norwegian, Swedish (1 paper each).

-The distribution of languages in the collection is different from the distribution of the number of total speakers of the languages \cite{ethnologue_what_2023} or of online content in different languages \cite{w3techs_usage_2023}\footnote{Both \cite{ethnologue_what_2023, w3techs_usage_2023} were consulted in late December 2023; as \cite{w3techs_usage_2023} is updated daily, the current data on the website may differ from the one used by us.}.
-For example, while English is the most spoken language worldwide with ca. 1.5 billion speakers (ca. 18.2\% of the world population), it is followed by Mandarin Chinese (ca. 1.1 billion or 14.2\%), Hindi (609 million, 7.6\%), Spanish (559 million, 6.7\%) and French (310 million, 3.9\%).
-However, only 1 study in our collection analyzed Mandarin Chinese and none focused on Hindi.
-The share of studies that focused on Spanish is also two times lower than the estimated share of Spanish speakers among the world population.
-At the same time, the shares of papers focused on French, German and Russian are higher than the estimated share of French-, German- (1.7\%) and Russian speakers (3.2\%).
+The distribution of languages in the collection is different from the distribution of the number of total speakers of the languages \cite{ethnologue_what_2023} or of online content in different languages \cite{w3techs_usage_2023}\footnote{Both \cite{ethnologue_what_2023, w3techs_usage_2023} were consulted in early January 2025; as \cite{w3techs_usage_2023} is updated daily, the current data on the website may differ from the one used by us.}.
+For example, while English is the most spoken language worldwide with ca. 1.5 billion speakers (ca. 18\% of the world population), it is followed by Mandarin Chinese (ca. 1.1 billion), Hindi (609 million), Spanish (559 million) and French (310 million).
+However, only 5 studies in our collection analyzed data in Mandarin Chinese and none focused on Hindi.
+The share of studies that focused on Spanish is also much lower than the estimated share of Spanish speakers among the world population.
+At the same time, the shares of papers focused on French, German, and Russian are higher than the estimated share of French-, German- and Russian speakers worlwide.